d4np3/module-1/README.md

 _A slight tangent, but another company - Protocol Labs - wrote InterPlanetary File System (IPFS) which is the basis for distributed Internet on blockchain.
 They are also the developers of Filecoin (another one I have invested in) which is a decentralised storage network and takes ideas from IPFS._

+From a security standpoint, they use multi-party computation (MPC) security platform Fireblocks.
+The process sees multiple computations made without the parties knowing secret parts of each others compute process.
+This helps prevent hackers stealing digital assets.

 ## Landscape:

 * __*What domain of the financial industry is the company in?*__